chrisnoonan98675/site/xl-deploy/how-to/configure-secure-communication-with-a-satellite.markdown

     # Importing into the truststore for xld
     keytool -import -alias satellite -file satellite.cer -keystore xld-truststore.jks

-After you have a keystore for the satellite and a shared truststore with XL Deploy, you can enable secure communication by modifying `SATELLITE_HOME/conf/satellite.conf` as follows:

-    satellite {
-      ssl {
-        enabled = yes
-      }
-    }

 ## Configure satellites

-After you have configured the truststore on a satellite, update the `SATELLITE_HOME/conf/satellite.conf` configuration file.
+After you have configured the truststore on a satellite, update the `SATELLITE_HOME/conf/satellite.conf` configuration file to enable SSL.
 For example:

     satellite {
       port = 8380